Undergraduate Course Catalog 2014-2015

 Professor: Janet R. Sable

-Assistant Professor: Patricia J. Craig, Chris Harrist, Charles Boyd Hegarty, Nate Trauntvein, Allison Wilder
+Assistant Professor: Patricia J. Craig, Charles Boyd Hegarty, Nate Trauntvein, Allison Wilder

 Affiliate Assistant Professor: James Hilton, Cari A. Moorhead

-Students entering the major may choose either an option in program administration, which includes the professional core and required courses related to program administration, or a specialized option in therapeutic recreation, which includes the professional core and required courses in therapeutic recreation.
+Students entering the major may choose either an option in program administration, which includes the professional core and required courses related to program administration, or the therapeutic recreation option, which includes the professional core and required courses in therapeutic recreation.
 Candidates for a degree in recreation management and policy must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major option.

 Study Abroad Opportunities